1917 War Steeplechase

-The 1917 Grand National was cancelled because Aintree Racecourse was taken over by the War Office.
+The 1917 Grand National was cancelled because Aintree Racecourse had been taken over by the War Office.
 However, a substitute race known as the War Steeplechase was held at Gatwick Racecourse.
 The Gatwick races from 1916 to 1918 are typically omitted from the true Grand National records.

 The 1917 War Steeplechase was won by Ballymacad, ridden by jockey Edmund Driscoll and trained by Aubrey Hastings.